alexhan77/RPN_calc_stacks/README.md

   # Split the string input on spaces
   # Iterate through the input
     # Check if the item is an operator or not
-      # If operator: Solve for the operator with the last two numbers
+      # If operator: Solve for the operator with the last two numbers (Two pops, then a push)
-      # If number: Save for later
+      # If number: Save for later (Push to stack)
   # return the one item remaining on the stack

 calculate('9 2 +')